TwoPizza9621536/VideoLister/README.md

 # VideoLister

-A .NET library to list videos from YouTube in a playlist.
+A .NET library and Python library to list videos from YouTube in a playlist.
 Provides an abstraction layer to have a better time coding.

 ## Table of Contents